How to Make UV DTF Transfers: Easy Guide (With Pictures)

-What You'll Need to Print UV DTF Transfers
+What You Need to Make UV DTF Transfers

 In this instance, we'll be using our own eufyMake E1 UV printer as an example.
 Not only is it the perfect size for UV DTF prints, but the quality level of the prints it produces is perfect for UV DTF decals.